otakupahp/gitflow/Gitflow.md

 from the release

 *11:41* Bugfix closed and rebased to release - the Develop branch was checked and the changes weren't there

+*11:50* Feature branched from Develop - here is another new feature